-Wendy Cohen (at-large)
+Wendy Cohen

 Wendy has lived in Holmes Run watershed for almost 30 years.
 She is a retired Resource Teacher for Gifted from the Arlington Public Schools and a Fairfax Master Naturalist.
 Upon retiring as a teacher, she worked for a year at Clean Fairfax, heading up its Clean Streams Initiative.
 She currently participates in stream cleanups, invasive plant management, tree plantings with Fairfax ReLeaf, and educational programs at Hidden Oaks Nature Center.
 She is the co-chair of the Climate Action Circle at Temple Rodef Shalom in Falls Church and has organized monthly “learn and act” sessions for the Northern VA Jewish community.